GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

 The fall of Adam & Eve in the Garden of Eden, by the way, is actually a showcase of God’s grace: The LORD could’ve justly wiped ’em off the face of the Earth for their sin (Romans 6:23), but instead he killed two animals as a substitutionary sacrifice, which provided the temporary covering of sin (Genesis 3:21).
 This, of course, prefigures the substitutionary death of Christ, which forever cleanses us of the guilt of sin (Hebrews 9:12-15 & 10:4).

 I said that there are two keys to receiving God’s grace of salvation.
-Ephesians 2:8-9 (quoted above) only cites one—faith; the reason this is so is because the other key goes hand-in-hand with faith.
+Ephesians 2:8-9 (quoted above) only cites one—faith.
+The reason only faith is cited is because the other key goes hand-in-hand with faith.
 In short, they’re two sides of the same coin.
 This other key is…

 The word ‘repent’ simply means to change one’s mind for the positive, yet this does not refer to a hollow mental exercise, but a real change of mind with the corresponding actions, like the resolve to fulfill God’s will (Acts 26:20) and turn from that which is opposed to God’s will, i.e. sin (Acts 8:22, 2 Corinthians 12:21 & Revelation 2:21-22).
 Please look up those passages because they offer a balanced understanding of repentance.